The early retirement devotees setting Australia on FIRE

 - Cut your grocery spending.
 Buy whole ingredients instead of packaged meals.
 Stock up at Costco and Aldi.

 Three years after we first profiled seven Aussies who are working towards early retirement, we caught up with them again to find out how their plans and investments have fared during COVID-19.
-Pick up the FIRE special issue of Money magazine, out now.
+Click here to read a new case study each week.